 - IOP-Intensive Outpatient Program: This allows for individual and group therapy for a minimum of 3 hours a day and up to 5 days a week.

-- Do I have Out Of Network (OON) benefits in the event the treatment facility is not contracted with the payer?
+- Do I have Out Of Network (OON) benefits in the event the treatment facility does not have a contract with the payer?

-- Are there pre-existing clauses on my plan that would prevent these services from being covered?
+- Are there pre-existing clauses in my plan that would prevent these services from being covered?

 At Morningside Recovery, we have a team of billing personnel to take the guesswork out of your coverage for you.
-We will verify if your plan has benefits for alcohol treatment and/or drug treatment and if you or your loved one enters programming, we work closely with the clinical team to ensure that all pre-certifications are obtained and that documentation is provided timely to the payer to ensure medical necessity is being met on a continual basis.
-Denials happen but that is not the end of the line for our team; we will appeal medical necessity denials when possible gathering additional information or scheduling peer to peer (Therapist to Therapist) calls when necessary.
-As well, we communicate with the client, or the family if requested by the client, to keep them up to date on the status of insurance coverage.
-Morningside Recovery takes pride in obtaining insurance reimbursement for families because we recognize life is stressful enough without adding financial burdens to the issues.
+We will verify if your plan has benefits for alcoholism rehab or drug addiction treatment.
+If you or your loved one enters our programs, we work closely with the clinical team.
+We ensure delivery of pre-certification and timely documentation to the payer.
+This ensures continual medical necessity approval.
+Denials happen but that is not the end of the line for our team.
+We will appeal medical necessity denials when possible, gathering additional information or scheduling therapist-to-therapist calls when necessary.
+As well, we communicate with the client, or the family to keep them up-to-date on the status of insurance coverage.
+Morningside Recovery takes pride in obtaining insurance reimbursement for families.
+We recognize life is stressful enough without adding financial burdens.

-The key to making your insurance work for you when you need it for alcohol treatment or drug treatment is to be informed.
-You can always feel free to call Morningside Recovery 24 hours a day, 7 days a week at (866) 551-1720 to speak to a skilled counselor.
+Information is key to knowing “does my insurance cover drug treatment or alcohol treatment?
+You can always feel free to call Morningside Recovery 24 hours a day, 7 days a week at 855-631-2135 to speak with a skilled counselor about your insurance options.